 The only times you really need to worry about viruses in contaminated water are:

 - In urban areas where there is sewage contamination in the water source

 - After severe flooding (again because of possible sewage contamination)

 - In undeveloped countries where water may be contaminated by poor sanitation

 - In very popular backcountry areas where irresponsible campers go to the bathroom too close to a water source

-Thus, a water filter is the best choice for most survival and bug out situations.
+Thus, a water filter is the top choice for most survival and bug out situations.
 They will give you safe drinking water in virtually all backcountry scenarios.